Differentiable Uncalibrated Imaging: Numerical verification with 2D CT imaging

-We experimentally verify our framework by solving 2D and 3D CT imaging problems.
-These experiments demonstrate that our framework can be used to solve imaging problems with different measurement coordinate dimensions.
+We experimentally verify our framework by solving 2D CT imaging problems in the main paper.
+Further simulation results for 3D CT imaging are provided in Appendix~\ref{app:ct3d_experiments}. \aqe{The imaging forward operators are implemented using the Operator Discretization Library (ODL) \cite{adler2017operator}.} These simulated experiments demonstrate that our framework can be used to solve imaging problems with different measurement coordinate dimensions.
 Furthermore, we exhibit the flexibility of our method by using implicit neural networks and splines as measurement representations.\footnote{Code available at \url{https://github.com/swing-research/differentiable_uncalibrated_imaging}.}

-We use SNR (dB) to quantify the measurement noise and measurement coordinate uncertainty.
+We use SNR (in dB) to quantify the measurement noise and measurement coordinate uncertainty.
 SNR is calculated by

 If we let $\vy \in \R^M$ denote the observed measurements as in \eqref{eq:problem} and let $\wt{\vy}$ denote the unobserved noiseless measurements, the measurement noise level is $\text{SNR}(\vy,\, \wt{\vy})$.
-For each measurement coordinate dimension, we keep the measurement coordinate uncertainty level the same across all $M$ measurement coordinates.
-If we let $\wt{\mu}_{m,d} \in \R$ and $\mu_{m,d} \in \R$ denote the $d$th dimension of the $m$th true and assumed measurement coordinates, the measurement coordinate uncertainty level for the $d$th dimension is $\text{SNR}(\wt{\mu}_{m,d},\, \mu_{m,d})$.
-The measurement noise and measurement coordinate uncertainty is simulated with zero-mean iid Gaussian noise with variance adjusted to achieve a target SNR level.
+The measurement noise is simulated with zero-mean iid Gaussian noise with variance adjusted to achieve a target SNR level.

 Due to their state-of-the art performance when there is no measurement coordinate uncertainty, we use deep neural networks for the reconstruction method, $G_{\vmu}(\cdot)$, in \eqref{eq:joint_objective}.
-For 2D CT we use a 2D Unet \cite{jin2017deep} and for 3D CT we use a 3D Unet \cite{cciccek20163d}.
+For 2D CT we use a 2D Unet \cite{jin2017deep}, and for 3D CT in Appendix \ref{app:ct3d_experiments}, we use a 3D Unet \cite{cciccek20163d}.
 Following standard practice, a preprocessing step applies the pseudoinverse of the imaging operator to the measurements to produce an initial image estimate \cite{jin2017deep}.
 These networks are then trained in a supervised manner to map the initial estimates to ground truth images.
 The training data generation and preprocessing step are done with the assumed measurement coordinates $\vmu$.
 The measurements in the training data are noisy and in each experiment we use a Unet whose training measurement noise level matches the measurement noise level of the obtained measurements.